 And so Eliska was moved from its place of birth “to a natural park in Tanzania as part of an ongoing conservation project run by the George Adamson Wildlife Preservation Trust, aimed at helping endangered animal populations to grow and prosper in their natural habitat.”

-Ken Allen, CEO of DHL Express, says, “The delivery of Eliska to Tanzania continues a proud tradition at DHL Express of supporting international animal conservation efforts.
+Ken Allen, CEO of DHL Express and a former Audi mechanic says, “The delivery of Eliska to Tanzania continues a proud tradition at DHL Express of supporting international animal conservation efforts.
 We were very excited to have the opportunity to transport this beautiful animal home to Africa and to play our part in these critical efforts to help revive endangered Eastern black rhino populations.
 Complex projects like this, where failure is simply not an option, also allow us to showcase the power of the DHL global network and the expertise of our certified international specialists.”

 DHL says “Eliska’s move was overseen by an international DHL team, comprising around 40 specialists in areas ranging from ground transportation and aviation to customs clearance and certification across more than five countries.”